 Effective January 1, 2009

-Policy on the separation of individuals who conduct marketing or promotional activities for commercial firms from those who participate in IAS–USA activities
+Policy on the separation of individuals who conduct marketing or promotional activities for ineligible companies from those who participate in IAS–USA activities.

 Under this policy, individuals may not participate in IAS–USA programs for 12 months after taking part in a promotional or marketing effort sponsored by the pharmaceutical or medical device industry.
 Among the promotional and marketing efforts covered by the IAS–USA policy are: